turnkeylinux-apps/tkldev/docs/advanced/building-appliances-offline.rst

 -----------------------

 Now you can build Core offline.
-It's almost identical to building appliances normally; you just need to explictly tell TKLDev to do it.
+It's almost identical to building appliances normally; you just need to explicitly tell TKLDev to do it.
 We do that by setting the FAB_POOL environment variable.
-It shouldn't also be neccessary to set the RELEASE but I'm going to demonstrate that for interest:
+It shouldn't also be necessary to set the RELEASE but I'm going to demonstrate that for interest:

 .. code-block:: bash